 Cover roasting dish with aluminum foil.
 Use two pieces like I did if needed, and make sure to seal it fairly tightly.

-The idea is to “steam” the ham when it is baked the oven so that it doesn’t dry out.
+The idea is to “steam” the ham when it is baking the oven so that it doesn’t dry out.

 Bake it low and slow at 325℉ for 1 hour.

-There are a lot of variable in terms of how long to bake the ham, whether to cover or not, how often to check it, etc.
+There are a lot of variables such as how long to bake the ham, whether to cover or not, how often to check it etc.

 Lots of variables!
 To give a one size fits all instruction for any baked ham (or large baked piece of meat) is somewhat impossible.
 And the results will be all over the place.

 So here is what I will do.
-I’ll give you as much instructions as I can, but ask that you take certain things into consideration, and be open to tweaking accordingly.
+I’ll give you as many instructions as I can, but ask that you take certain things into consideration, and be open to tweaking accordingly.

 Once you get ham out of the oven, use a meat thermometer and check on the temperature of the ham.
 Then you do one of two things: